 - W56.22xA: Struck by Orca

 Humor aside, ICD-10 is here to stay.
 Even if you've done your homework, whether you're a medical coder or health IT CIO, you're likely to run into unexpected hiccups with the new system.
-Here are three articles to make sure you stay ahead of the curve on successfully adopting ICD-10.
+Here are two articles to make sure you stay ahead of the curve on successfully adopting ICD-10.

 Healthcare's Y2K: The Dreaded ICD-10 Conversion - This post by Health IT developer Terry Shaver explains some of the anxiety around the ICD-10 switch, and how healthcare organizations have been preparing for the change.